-Divergent bar chart is a bar chart that has the marks for some dimension members pointing up or right, and the marks for other dimension members pointing in the opposite direction (down or left respectively).
+Divergent bar chart is a form of bar chart that has marks for some dimension members point up or right, and marks for other dimensions pointing in the opposite direction (down or left respectively).
 Divergent bar chart is useful when comparing two measure fields.
 Commonly used to create population pyramid.

 In this article, we’ll be using Superstores data set to visualize the East and Central region sales for different product Sub-categories using a divergent bar chart.